EpiSci/SBL/README.md

 To generate data, run
 > `python test.py`

 in the home directory.
+Generated data is printed to `.csv` files in the Testing Data directory.
 To specify which experiment to run, the `main()` function in `test.py` can be modified.
 The following lists which variables can be modified to specify the test:

 - `TestNum`: Which test type to run.
 Use only the test number (e.g. For Test 3, use 3)
     - Test 1: Test the transition posteriors update